VKCOM/vk-ios-sdk/README.md

         }
     }];

-Errors handling
+Error Handling
 ----------
-Class VKError contains errorCode property.
-Compare it with VK_API_ERROR.
-If it equals, process vkError propetry, otherwise you handling http error in httpError property.
+The VKError class contains the errorCode property.
+Compare its value with the global constant VK_API_ERROR.
+If it equals, process the vkError field that contains a description of a VK API error.
+Otherwise you should handle an http error in the httpError property.

-SDK can process several errors (captcha error, validation error).
-Appropriate delegate methods will be called.
+Some errors (e.g., captcha error, validation error) can be proccessed by the SDK.
+Appropriate delegate methods will be called for this purpose.
-Example of processing captcha error:
+Below is an example of captcha error processing:

     -(void) vkSdkNeedCaptchaEnter:(VKError*) captchaError
     {